Help restore habitats for biodiversity by planting trees where they're needed the most! Plant a Tree!

 Our national mammal, the bison, was nearly hunted to extinction in the early 1800s.
 As a keystone species, bison help create habitat on the Great Plains for many species, including grassland birds.
 As they forage, they aerate the soil with their hooves, which aids in plant growth, and native seed dispersal.
 Bison restoration helps secure the food supply of Indigenous People of the plains.
 According to South Dakota State University, “In rural Native American communities, poverty is two to three times higher than in white rural communities, and, despite much of the grasslands being used for agriculture, Native Americans are twice as likely to be food insecure than white people and are 25% more likely to remain food insecure in the future.”

 Hungry for more positivity?
 We've got plenty more good news stories from the past year.
-And if you're feeling really inspired, consider planting a tree today!
+And if you're feeling really inspired, consider planting trees today!